-The District makes school bus transportation available to all eligible students.
+The District makes school bus transportation available to all eligible students, including those who are experiencing homelessness.
 This service is provided at no cost to students.
 Students are expected to assist District staff in ensuring that buses remain in good condition and that transportation is provided safely.
 When riding school buses, students are held to behavioral standards established in this handbook and the Student Code of Conduct.